The Education Advocate

 KEEPING IT REAL

-As for the gifted, public schools seem to feel that gifted concerns are elitist and worthy of ignoring.
-They'll say these children underachieve, when actually schools cause them to non-achieve since they've already achieved much more than schools want them to do.
+As for the gifted, public schools - reflecting much of American society's opinion - seem to think gifted concerns are elitist and should be ignored.
+They'll say these children underachieve, when in reality schools cause them to non-achieve since they've already achieved much more than schools want them to do.

 Used with artist's permission.